Snakes And Their Endless Habitats: 10 Facts

 Queen snake.
 Source: public domain

-In Brazil, you’ll probably be swallowed the moment your toe touches the water, while Thailand has too many watersnakes to list.
-Many countries also have land snakes which are nevertheless superb swimmers in rivers, including king cobras and oriental ratsnakes.
+In Brazil, you’d probably be swallowed the moment your toe touches the water, while Thailand has too many watersnakes to list.
+Many countries also have land snakes which are nevertheless superb swimmers, including king cobras and oriental ratsnakes.

 9 Coffee plantations